VNair88/Analysis-of-superheroes/README.md

 [logo5]: https://github.com/VNair88/Analysis-of-superheroes/blob/master/plots/box%20office.PNG "Box Office Collection 1"

 While many comic fans have a deep personal preference for one comic universe or the other, there is no debate about which has been more successful in the box office.
-Marvel is far more successful, with the greatest DC movie not breaking the top 5 Marvel movies.
+Marvel is far more successful, with the 5th highest earning Marvel movie  out grossing the most successful DC movie.

 ### Appendix
 #### Additional Origins Timeline Insights